Systematic Reviews: Opportunities for Librarians

 - Strategies to establish your presence and expertise at your home institution

-Your full participation in the two-week online course, which includes eight learning modules and related activities.
-Plan to spend 10-15 total hours over the course of the two weeks to meet the online requirements.
+Your full participation in the self-directed, online course.
+Plan to spend 8-12 total hours over the course of the 3.5 weeks to meet the online course requirements.

-- Your attendance at and participation in a two-day workshop at the University of Michigan
+- Your attendance at and participation in the live, virtual workshop hosted via Zoom.

 Participants will be able to identify: